 Do you think your hot rod handles pretty well?
 Put it to the test on the QA1 autocross course.
 The autocross is a low speed competition designed to highlight the handling, acceleration and braking of your ride.
-The wide sweepers, tight hairpins, chicanes and slalom sections of the course will keep your adrenaline pumping from start to finish.
-See below for classes, rules and safety requirements!
+The wide sweepers, tight hairpins, chicanes, and slalom sections of the course will keep your adrenaline pumping from start to finish.
+The autocross package also includes a second autocross that will be setup at the NCM Motorsports Park skidpad.
+See below for, classes rules and safety requirements!

 In order to drive competition down through the field, awards will also be given for various time classes to be determined.
 For example, if the course is a 40 second time for the top 10-15 competitors, we will create a 45 second class, a 50 second class and 55 second class.
 Those cars closest in time to the designated class will be eligible for autocross awards only.
 LSFest Grand Champion points will only be awarded to fastest overall times, not the time classes.
 Race directors have complete discretion to determine the time classes and how many.